From Cambridge Larp Society

 More information about Breaking Worlds can be found on its website.

-Our current game is The Citadel, a one year run post-apocalyptic science-fantasy game written by Robb Smith, Ivan Slipper and Pia Salter.
+Our fourth game was The Citadel, a one year run post-apocalyptic science-fantasy game written by Robb Smith, Ivan Slipper and Pia Salter.
 Centuries after the Decline, an ancient citadel of advanced technology reopens, offering the local tribes of the Outlook an opportunity to learn the secrets within.

 More information about The Citadel can be found on its website.